 Last week I covered how and why it is so important to get organized when selling gift cards.
 After that post several people reached out asking if I could provide a template or copy of the spreadsheet I use to track gift cards.
-While I won’t share my actual spreadsheet, I actually created a template for everyone to use.
-It has all of the same info I track on my spreadsheet.
+While I won’t share my actual spreadsheet, you can see all of the information needed below.

-At the end of the post I’ll provide a link to the spreadsheet, however let me walk you through it a bit.
+Let’s walk through this sample spreadsheet a bit.
 I’ll try to explain what everything means and why I included that information.

 The Basic Card Info